Colorado River Valley Chamber trying to strengthen historical relationship with Rifle

 In addition to the $190 annual sponsorship, the city has also set aside $10,000 to reimburse the chamber after they host events, while the Greater Rifle Improvement Team — a city subsidiary organization — has also given at least $16,076 for chamber events.

-Meanwhile, the city has continued to share a website domain — http://www.visitrifle.com — with the chamber.
+Meanwhile, the city has continued to share a website domain — VisitRifle.com — with the chamber.
 According to this 2016 contract, the chamber owns the domain name but leases it to the city.
 In turn, the city maintains and updates the site for purposes of marketing the Rifle community.

-But Van Hoek said, despite the city using the site to direct users to its own site — http://www.riflenow.org — payments have not been made between the city and the chamber.
+But Van Hoek said, despite the city using the site to direct users to its own site — RifleNow.org — payments have not been made between the city and the chamber.

 “There was an agreement drawn up in 2016 that you guys agreed to,” she said.
 “Nobody ever held up their end of the bargain on either side.”